What is digital PR?

 Let’s continue exploring how digital PR benefits businesses and see how it can help you improve brand identity campaigns for your business.

 Raising brand awareness for your business is not something that will happen overnight.

-This might be an obvious one, but one of the most beneficial things that can happen as a result of a successful digital PR campaign is seeing your online presence grow as you reach new audiences.
+This might be an obvious one, but one of the most beneficial things that can happen as a result of successful digital PR campaigns is seeing your online presence grow as you reach new audiences.

 Even if people don’t use your service or product right away, it’s great to maintain your familiarity as a brand and establish trust so that they can consider you in the future.

 Someone is reading blog posts or press releases on a popular publication and they see your brand name, just like Respona’s mention on OpenView blog: